Ivan5d/ivan_diaz.github.io/index.md

 ## Research Interests
 - Computer vision problems focused on robotics.
 - Synthetic data generation for feeding ML algorithms.
-- LLMs focused on robotics.
+- VLM/LLMs focused on robotics.

 ## News and Updates
-- (Puiblication targeted for IROS 2025): Synthetic data generation for object detection and image segmentation tasks within underwater and hazing environments. _Under the advice of [Dr. Alberto Muñoz](https://scholar.google.com.mx/citations?user=3o9-OssAAAAJ&hl=en)._
+- Retrieval Augmented Generation (RAG) project for touristic information and tours at Tec de Monterrey and Vanttec (2025).